kubermatic/docs/content/installation/install_kubermatic/_index.en.md

 ### Creating the kubeconfig

-The Kubermatic api lives inside the master cluster and therefore speaks to it via in-cluster communication.
+The Kubermatic API lives inside the master cluster and therefore speaks to it via in-cluster communication.

 The Kubermatic cluster controller needs to have a kubeconfig which contains all contexts for each seed cluster it should manage.
 The name of the context within the kubeconfig needs to match an entry within the `datacenters.yaml`.
 See below.

 {{%expand "Sample kubeconfig"%}}
 ```yaml